For much of its history, the House had no written rules specifying days during a session when it

 late 1982, the House adopted a series of measures intended to better organize the time of the

-House and of Members who, along with responsibilities in the House, were occupied with work in
+House and of Members who, along with responsibilities in the Chamber, were occupied with work in

 committees and in their constituencies.
-Chief among these measures was the parliamentary
+Chief among these measures was the House

 calendar, providing for the first time a fixed schedule of sittings and adjournments for the House

 and adding some degree of predictability to the scheduling of sitting and non-sitting periods.